 The tour includes a three-day Kailash trek around the mountain, following the route taken by religious pilgrims for thousands of years, and staying at the high monasteries that are found around the mountain.
 As well as experiencing the kora trek, you will also have the chance to drive south to the sacred Lake Manasarovar, which is said to be able to absolve one of the sins of an entire lifetime with one dip in its fresh clean waters.

 An overland journey from Tibet to Nepal is an awesome experience, enjoying the heights of the plateau and combining it with the exotic city of Kathmandu and the Nepali side of the high Himalayas.
-The 7-day tour of Tibet and Nepal allows you to experience Tibetan culture and religion, as well as getting some of the best views of the Himalayas, from both sides.
+The 7-day Tibet to Nepal tour allows you to experience Tibetan culture and religion, as well as get some of the best views of the Himalayas, from both sides.

 Travel from Tibet to Nepal via Gyirong port

 After the stop at EBC for the night, and time to take great photos of the mountain at sunrise and sunset, you will head for the beautiful Gyirong Valley, where you will stop for the night in Gyirong Town, with its stunning panoramic view of the mighty Himalayas.
 Close to the border, Gyirong is the ideal stopping point to allow you to cross the border in the morning and give you time to take the long 6-hour trip from Gyirong Port to Kathmandu, the Nepali capital.
 The drive down from the Himalayas takes you through the beautiful Langtang National Park, and gives you great views of the high mountains from the southern side.